Summary of the talk: How AMP works, creating custom AMP templates in WordPress, and the future of mobile web performance.

 5.00 /5 - (24 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 At the recent WordUp Trojmiasto meetup, I had the pleasure of talking about AMP (Accelerated Mobile Pages).
 It was a hot topic back then, and it remains a controversial but interesting technology in 2026.

-The presentation context
+#The presentation context

 WordUp Trojmiasto is one of Poland’s longest-running WordPress meetups, bringing together developers, designers, and WordPress enthusiasts from the Tricity area (Gdańsk, Gdynia, Sopot).
 My presentation on AMP came at a time when Google was heavily promoting the technology, and many WordPress developers were trying to understand whether it was worth implementing.